sayande717/notes/topics/Computer-Networks.md

     - In $200.10.20.40/28$, we find below that the network ID is $200.10.20.32$.
     - Number of Host ID bits: $32-28=4$.
 So, $2^4=16$ IP Addresses can be represented by these bits.
     - We now need to check if the last 4 bits in the Network ID are all 0's: 200.10.20.0010**0000**.
 Here, they are.
+    - For the Mask, Convert the IP Address to binary.
+Make the fixed bits `1`, and the host ID bits `0`.
 - Example: $200.10.20.40/28$
     - There are 28 bits in the Block ID, and 4 bits in Host ID.
     - Network ID: